Wondering how to say ‘I love you’ in Hausa? You’re in the right place.

 Beauty | Kyakkyawa |

-These phrases should come in handy whether you’ve got a love interest from Nigeria that speaks Hausa or whether you’re just visiting and want to be prepared.
+These phrases should come in handy whether you’ve got a love interest from Nigeria that speaks Hausa or you’re just visiting and want to be prepared to flirt in Hausa.

 If you want to learn some beginner phrases, try learning how to say ‘how are you’ in Hausa.